Introduction¶

 Organize and share data across a mesh of LaminDB instances.

-Create & load instances like git repos:
+Create & connect to instances with the same ease as git repos:

 lamin init

-&lamin load
+&lamin connect

 Zero-copy transfer data across instances